Ai Group Australian Industry Index TitlePrint this page

 Leading indicators

-• The new orders indicator eased in June (up 10.4) but continued to point to contraction at -34.2.
+• The new orders indicator eased by 1.6 points but remains in contraction at -25.0 points.

 Prices and wages